Cruciate ligament rupture dog OP

 Arthroscopic procedures: another alternative to TPLO and TTA

-Arthroscopic procedures allow direct access to the joint and also require less intervention than TPLO and TTA.
+Arthroscopic procedures allow direct access to the joint and also require less invasive treatment than TPLO and TTA.
 Some of these procedures are:

 • Arthroscopic lateral ligament stabilization